 Windows RE is preinstalled on the OS, so you don’t need to create a bootable USB or ISO when troubleshooting.

-Since Windows RE is preinstalled in Windows 10, you can boot into it.
+Since Windows RE is preinstalled in Windows 11/10, you can boot into it.
 There are multiple ways to do it.

 - If you are stuck on the login screen, click on the Shutdown button, and then choose to Restart holding down the Shift key.

-- You can use a recovery media to boot into Windows RE.
+- You can use a Recovery media to boot into Windows RE.

 After following any of these, you will have two options in the Boot Menu.
 The first is to boot into Windows RE, and second to boot normally into the Windows OS.

-In Windows 10, the local copy of Windows RE gets an update as part of the OS updates.
+The local copy of Windows RE gets an update as part of the OS updates.
 Usually, a newer version of the Windows RE image replaces the existing one.

 Windows RE can launch itself in emergency cases: